sorin-tanasa/COVER-LETTER-generator-in-ChatGPT/README.md

     return newtext
 ```

-The other object we need is the PDF class objet, based on the FPDF package.
+The other tool we need is the PDF class object, based on the FPDF package.
 There, we need to define several functions that dictate aspects of the PDF template:

 ```python
 class PDF(FPDF):